ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 with compatible indices of different sizes.
-This also means that reduction becomes an issue (we want overlapping indices to be coherent), and that the join algorithm cannot be complete (roughly speaking, joining an element with a single know tag t but unknown size, with an element with a known size sz but unknown tag, will result in an abstract element that allows values that have both a tag different from t and a size different from sz).
+This also means that reduction becomes an issue (we want overlapping indices to be coherent), and that the join algorithm cannot be complete (roughly speaking, joining an element with a single known tag t but unknown size, with an element with a known size sz but unknown tag, will result in an abstract element that allows values that have both a tag different from t and a size different from sz).
 However this seems to work reasonably well in practice.